 In addition to the regular staff of the Institute, several scholars from other institutions are giving instruction in the Division of the Humanities during the current year.
-Among these are Professor Godfrey Davies, formerly of the University of Chicago, Professor Louis B. Wright, formerly of the University of North Carolina, and Professor Hoyt H. Hudson of Princeton University.
+Among these are Professor Merle E. Curti of Smith College, Professor Godfrey Davies, formerly of the University of Chicago, Professor Louis B. Wright, formerly of the University of North Carolina, Professor Hardin Craig of Stanford University and Professor Frederick M. Padelford of the University of Washington.
 It is anticipated that with the opportunities for research in English Literature and American History which are afforded by the proximity of the Huntington Library, the instruction given at the Institute in these fields will be steadily strengthened by the association of visiting scholars.